homieHolmes/Projects/README.md

 # Projects

-This is my programming projects just for pratice.
+This is my programming projects just for practice.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.